rknightuk/rknight.me/src/posts/blog/2023/2023-05-03-one-year-of-pizza-making.md

 tags:
   - Recipes
   - Food
+recipe: >
+  >> name: Pizza Sauce

+  >> notes: I want my sauce to be as easy as possible to make and after some messing around with different recipes, this is what I've come up with for a tasty but easy-to-make sauce.
+This is usually enough for 6-10 pizzas.

+  Put @Chopped Tomatoes or Passata{400%g}, @Tomato Puree{100%g}, @Garlic Powder{5%g},  @Salt{5%g},  and @Pepper{5%g} in a container and use a blender to get it all mixed up nicely.
 ---

 In November 2021 I bought an [Ooni Frya 12](https://uk.ooni.com/products/ooni-fyra) (thanks Black Friday discounts!) and since then I've used it somewhere between 10 and 15 times.
 Each time I've managed to make _something_ about the pizza better; the sauce, the dough, the topping ratio.
 Herein lies my notes about making better pizzas.